 We currently have the following API endpoints.
-They do not implement any one fixed draft of the ACME specification as they evolved alongside the draft protocol document.
-Please see our divergences documentation to compare their implementation to the current ACME draft.
+Please see our divergences documentation to compare their implementation to the ACME specification.

 New Backwards-Compatible ACME Features